benetech/martus.martus-build/BuildFiles/Documents/README.txt

   translations

-K. Changes from version 2.7.2 to version 2.8
+L. Changes from version 2.7.2 to version 2.8

 - Added ability to create grid columns of different types (drop-down lists, checkboxes, dates, and date ranges)